nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 When resolving whether Validated Software is taken into account when validating software on a given device, the following logic applies.

+### For devices — legacy mode (`multi_tenant_mode=False`)

-For device, Validated Software will be used if one, or more, of the following, applies:
+Validated Software will be used if one, or more, of the following applies:

 - Device is explicitly listed in the Validated Software `devices` attribute.
 - Device's device type AND device role match `device_types` AND `device_roles` in Validated Software.
 This applies only if BOTH are set.
 See the **Special cases** subsection that follows.
+- Device's device type is listed in the Validated Software `device_types` attribute.
+- Device's role is listed in the Validated Software `device_roles` attribute.
+- Device's tags are listed in the Validated Software `object_tags` attribute.

+The `device_tenants` assignment, if any, is ignored.

+### For devices — multi-tenant mode (`multi_tenant_mode=True`)

+If the device has a tenant assigned, Validated Software will be used if one, or more, of the following applies:

+- Device is explicitly listed in the Validated Software `devices` attribute.
 - Device's tenant AND device type match `device_tenants` AND `device_types` in Validated Software.
 This applies only if BOTH are set.
 See the **Special cases** subsection that follows.
-- Device's device type is listed in the Validated Software `device_types` attribute.
+- Device's tenant AND device role match `device_tenants` AND `device_roles` in Validated Software.
-- Device's tenant is listed in the Validated Software `device_tenants` attribute.
+- Device's tenant is listed in the Validated Software `device_tenants` attribute (with no device type set).
-- Device's role is listed in the Validated Software `device_roles` attribute.
 - Device's tags are listed in the Validated Software `object_tags` attribute.

+If the device has no tenant assigned, only Validated Software records that have **no** `device_tenants` set are considered, and the legacy-mode rules above apply.

+### For inventory items

-For inventory items, Validated Software will be used if one, or more, of the following, applies:
+Inventory item matching does not take tenancy into account in either mode.
+Validated Software will be used if one, or more, of the following applies:

 - Inventory item is explicitly listed in the Validated Software `devices` attribute.
 - Inventory item's tags are listed in the Validated Software `object_tags` attribute.